ervifssnt/HTB-Writeups/Giveback/README.md

 ```

 **Output:**

 ```
-User babywyrm may run the following commands on localhost:
+User [USERNAME] may run the following commands on localhost:
     (ALL) NOPASSWD: !ALL
     (ALL) /opt/debug
 ```